Suicide prevention

 A global role in suicide prevention

-The International Association for Suicide Prevention is dedicated to preventing suicide and suicidal behaviour and to alleviating its effects.
-IASP leads the global role in suicide prevention by providing a proactive forum to create strong collaborative partnerships and promoting evidence-based action in order to reduce the incidence of suicide and suicidal behaviour.
+The International Association for Suicide Prevention is dedicated to preventing suicide and suicidal behavior and to alleviating its effects.
+IASP leads the global role in suicide prevention by providing a proactive forum to create strong collaborative partnerships and promoting evidence-based action in order to reduce the incidence of suicide and suicidal behavior.

 American Psychological Association Resources